IIBA Certification Program Frequently Asked Questions

 No, it won't change the score.
-The candidate responses to each question are stored automatically on the test administrator’s server as soon as the response is entered.
-There is nothing stored on the testing computer itself because we are receiving the test as the tester is answering each question.
-A lockup or even a log out will not affect responses that the tester has already entered, nor will it change the tester's examination time used (i.e. extra time will be added to the end for any time lost due to system problems).
+Your responses to each question are stored automatically on the testing provider’s server as soon as the response is entered.
+There is nothing stored on the testing computer itself.
+A lockup or even a log out will not affect the responses that you have already entered, nor will it change your used exam time.
+Extra time will be added to the end of the exam for any time lost due to system problems.

 What happens if I am off of work due to illness or maternity leave during my recertification period?